 Please remember that when the school refers a concern about a child to the Social Services Department, it is not accusing the parents of abuse but requesting that further investigation takes place to establish whether a child is at risk.

 Please see the Child Protection and Safeguarding Policies.

 Please support us by ensuring that your child attends school regularly – this is a parents’ legal responsibility.
 Failing to attend this school on a regular basis will be considered as a safeguarding matter.

 Any absence affects the pattern of a child’s schooling and regular absence will seriously affect their learning.
 Any pupil’s absence disrupts teaching routines so may affect the learning of others in the same class.

-Mrs Wilson is our Attendance Officer – please contact her on 01670 813111 if you would like to discuss any aspect of attendance including any concerns you may have.
+Mrs Element is our Attendance Officer – please contact her on 01670 813111 if you would like to discuss any aspect of attendance including any concerns you may have.

 What we teach

 We offer a secure and encouraging environment where children feel safe and their spiritual, moral and cultural development is enhanced through the delivery of our whole school curriculum, including our PSHE/RE curriculum, core values, work with external agencies, charities and the local community.

 We complete an e-safety audit every year and this supports our comprehensive Policy.
 All pupils and staff sign up to and Acceptable Use Agreement.
 All usage is monitored by specialist software called Policy Central.
 Pupils are taught how to stay safe online and what to do if they are worried.

 We work with external partners should as the Stonewall Foundation to support its work on different areas of discrimination, such as homophobic bullying.
 Please see the Tackling Extremism and Radicalisation Policy and our Anti Bullying Policy.
 The different parts of our curriculum work together to tackle discrimination.